ChayKelly/chaykelly/README.md

 ### Hi there 👋

-I'm Chay, I am a digital marketer currently working at an agency in Earls Colne and living in Suffolk.
+I'm Chay, I am a digital marketer currently working at a digital agency and living in Suffolk.
 I have a passion for all things marketing, technology, photography and coding.

 Besides my full-time marketing job, I’m improving my HTML and CSS skills, learning more about PHP and jQuery and making more time for my photography.
 All of my (best) pictures are on [Unsplash](https://https://unsplash.com/@chaykelly_/) which are free to use!